zenml-io/zenml/examples/seldon_deployment/README.md

 follow the instructions in [the official AWS documentation](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/).
 Please remember to grant the created IAM user permissions to read and write to your S3 bucket (i.e. use the `AmazonS3FullAccess` policy).

-When you have the AWS access key and secret key, you can configure a ZenML secret to store them securely.
+When you have the AWS access key id and secret access key, you can configure a ZenML secret to store them securely.
 You will reference the secret when you configure the S3 Artifact Store stack component in the next sections: